-There are various different types of addictions that one can suffer from, all of which fall into four key categories:
+There are various different types of addictions that one can suffer from, all of which fall into three key categories:

 Drug addiction is a form of substance addiction that happens when a person is dependent on achieving a high – often from illegal drugs.
 When it comes to drug addiction, the more addicted a person becomes, the higher their tolerance grows, which can have health implications.
 Drug addictions come in various forms, so it’s important to educate yourself on each.

 Behavioural addiction happens when a person is addicted to engaging in various behaviours.
 Often, these behaviours bring about a short-lived “high”, causing the person to crave an excess of it.
 Behavioural addiction can reveal itself in many ways.
 But, as with substance addiction, it can bring about destructive health consequences.

 Alcohol dependency, also known as alcoholism, happens when a person becomes reliant on alcohol to sustain their day-to-day life.
 This can result in damaging health consequences.
 The initial stages of alcohol addiction can be difficult to spot, so knowing the symptoms early is crucial for initiating timely intervention and preventing further escalation of the problem.

 Addiction is a serious condition which causes you to rely on something to such an extreme that it is a danger to your mental and (very often) physical health.
 You may hear people use the term ‘addiction’ to exaggerate a specific passion for something, such as “I’m addicted to chocolate” or “I’m addicted to football”.
 Yet, while they may be fond of these items, addiction is not present unless they are physically or psychologically dependent on these things.